Skip to content

 (For example, if you are Australian and 33 years old or younger, or Belgian and 28 years old or younger, and you plan on moving to Canada 15 or more months in the future.
 See above for the exact age range for your country).

 If you were to begin the process soon (i.e. during the current year) and are invited and then approved, you’d have to actually move within a year.
-If you were to let the approval letter lapse (i.e. not land in Canada within a year of approval), this would still count as participation in the IEC program.
-You’d have used up your chance, even without moving!
+If you were to let the approval letter lapse (i.e. not land in Canada within a year of approval), you would have to apply again to get an IEC work permit.

 For these reasons, some early planners wait a while before creating their IEC profile.
 In essence, you want to be approved for an IEC work permit within 12 months of your intended arrival date.
-It takes an additional two months or so of processing time before this year-long validity period kicks in.
-Some extensions to the approval letter (known as a Port of Entry Letter of Introduction) validity period have been granted during the coronavirus pandemic, but these are assessed on a case-by-case basis and only because of the extraordinary circumstances.
-There’s no expectation that Canada may approve extensions after the pandemic and its associated restrictions on international travel.
+It takes an additional two to three months or so of processing time before this year-long validity period kicks in.

 If you decide to wait a while before creating your IEC profile, please note the following caveats: